catperso/galactic-age-calculator/README.md

 ## Description

-_{This is a detailed description of your application.
-Give as much detail as needed to explain what the application does as well as any other information you want users or other developers to have.}_
+_A fun exercise in getting used to using webpack.
+Input your age (in Earth years) and find out how many equivalent years you'll be on other planets in our solar system.
+Also find out how many Plutonian years you are!
+In addition you can find out how much longer you have until you reach the average lifespan of humans._

 ## Setup/Installation Requirements

-* _Run 'git clone git@github:catperso/{PROJECT GOES HERE}.git' from the terminal to clone the project directory to your device._
+* _Run 'git clone git@github:catperso/galactic-age-calculator.git' from the terminal to clone the project directory to your device._
-* _Run 'npm install' and 'npm run build' from the terminal in the project directory._
+* _Run 'npm install' from the terminal in the project directory to build the necessary node packages._
-* _Run 'npm run start' from the terminal to build the project and start a live server._
+* _Run 'npm run start' from the terminal to build the project and start a live server in your browser._
 * _Enjoy the lovely CSS._

 ## Known Bugs